jeroennoten/Laravel-AdminLTE/docs/sections/configuration/layout_and_styling.md

 - __`classes_brand_text`__

   Extra classes for the brand text.
-Classes will be added to element `span.brand-text`.
+Classes will be added to the element `span.brand-text` of the sidebar brand, or to the plain `span` holding the brand text when `layout_topnav` is used (the AdminLTE v4 topnav brand carries no `brand-text` element).

 - __`classes_content_header`__